lucascc26/frontendmentor-01-tip_calculator/README.md

 ## Acknowledgments

-I was inspired from [Web Dev Simplified's Javascript Calculator](https://github.com/WebDevSimplified/Vanilla-JavaScript-Calculator).
+I was inspired by [Web Dev Simplified's Javascript Calculator](https://github.com/WebDevSimplified/Vanilla-JavaScript-Calculator).
 It helped me with CSS Flexbox, wiring Javascript to HTML and more.